Microservice-API-Patterns/MDSL-Specification/docs/generators/graphql.md

 #### Server
 apollo-server lets you create a backend that responds to GraphQL queries.
 The following steps are based on this basic [Apollo tutorial](https://www.apollographql.com/docs/apollo-server/getting-started/).

-First of all, you have to create and initialize a new Node.js project by executing the following steps on your terminal:
+First of all, create and initialize a new Node.js project by executing the following steps on your terminal:

 ```bash
 mkdir graphql-server-example